Code-4-Community/learning-resources/docs/jumpstart/week-10.md

 ```

 This Procfile specifies that our application will use the web, indicated by the "web" portion, and our "java" section specifies how to start it up.
-The last portion of the Procfile creates our jar file.
+The last portion of the Procfile specifies how to run our jar file.
 A jar file is a file used to run a Java application.
 You can use a jar file to run your Java code anywhere.
 It's easily exported and
-is how Heroku runs our application.
-Our Procfile is located in our project's root directory.
+is how Heroku runs our application. <strong> Our Procfile is located in our project's root directory. </strong>

 The next configuration we need is a <strong> system.properties </strong> file.
 This is a file that Heroku uses to define our application's properties, such as the Java and Maven versions.
 This properties
 file is different from our <strong> service/.../resources/properties </strong> directory as this property file is only for Heroku.